Preventing Auto and 18-Wheeler Accidents with Technology

 The technology is called vehicle-to-infrastructure tech (V2I), which will allow cars to “talk” to each other and to the roads and highways around them.

-At the Law Offices of George Salinas, we are cautiously optimistic that this technology could positively impact millions of people in in the future.
+At George Salinas Injury Lawyers, we are cautiously optimistic that this technology could positively impact millions of people in in the future.

 In fact, just last month, several development models of the Cadillac CTS were able to receive signals from the infrastructure around them.
 In this example, the cars were alerted to traffic lights that were soon to change.
 While the ability to receive information sooner about a traffic light changing may seem small, think about distracted drivers.
 George was interviewed twice in the past month and stressed the fact that “on average it takes 5 seconds to read a text message, and 3 seconds to get into a car accident.”
 No one should be reading text messages while they’re driving.
 However, if an inexperience driver is distracted while approaching an intersection (glancing at their phone, changing their music, checking their email, Snap Chatting, etc), their car alerting them to an upcoming traffic signal could save their life, and the lives of drivers around them.
 We know because we see dozens of these accidents every year.
 We want to see less victims of very preventable 18-wheeler and auto accidents walking into our law firm.